Rafael Mandelman

-Rafael Mandelman (born October 17, 1973) is an American attorney and politician currently serving on the San Francisco Board of Supervisors, representing District 8.
+Rafael Mandelman (born October 17, 1973) is an American attorney and politician currently serving as the president of the San Francisco Board of Supervisors, representing District 8.

-Prior to his election to the Board of Supervisors, he served on the City College of San Francisco Board of Trustees.
-He was a deputy city attorney in Oakland, California in the Redevelopment, Real Estate & Rent Unit in the Advisory Division of the City Attorney's Office.

-Mandelman has served as a commissioner on San Francisco’s Building Inspection Commission and Board of Appeals, a member of the Bay Area Jewish Community Relations Council, president of the Board of Directors of Livable City, and Co-Chair of the San Francisco LGBT Community Center Board.
-A past president of the Noe Valley and Harvey Milk LGBT Democratic Clubs, Mandelman has been an elected member of the San Francisco Democratic County Central Committee since 2006.
-He joined the Equality California Institute Board in 2020.

 Early life

 Mandelman grew up in Laguna Beach, California with his mother.
 His parents divorced when he was three.
-His mother had various mental disorders and regularly in and out of the hospital.
+His mother had various mental disorders and was regularly in and out of the hospital.
 At 11 years old, his relatives convinced Mandelman to move to San Francisco, where his paternal grandmother was.
 But she was too old to take care of him so he lived between homes.
 Mandelman attended Brandeis Hillel Day School and Lick-Wilmerding High School.

 Mandelman earned a B.A. in History from Yale College, a Master of Public Policy from Harvard’s John F. Kennedy School of Government, and a J.D. from UC Berkeley’s School of Law.

 Political career

 Mandelman ran to represent District 8 in the 2010 San Francisco Board of Supervisors election, placing second against Scott Wiener.

-Mandelman was elected to the City College of San Francisco Board of Trustees in 2012.
+Mandelman was elected to the City College of San Francisco Board of Trustees in November 2012.

+On January 8, 2025, Mandelman was elected unanimously as the President of the Board of Supervisors.
+He is the third LGBTQ+ Board President, and the first in over twenty years.

+City College of San Francisco Trustee

+Mandelman began his term on the Board of Trustees at the City College of San Francisco in January of 2013.
+Six months into his term, the ACCJC announced it would terminate the accreditation of City College, subject to a one-year review and appeal period.

+City Attorney, Dennis Herrera filed two law suits against the ACCJC alleging conflicts of interest and a faulty review process.
+This effectively delayed the sanction.
+Mandelman fought for five years to keep the accreditation of the school.
+In 2017, he and City College Chancellor Susan Lamb presented their efforts to satisfy the accrediting standards set forth by ACCJC, and the commission decided to remove its sanction.